-The primary objective of novelty detection is to examine a system's dynamic response to determine if the system significantly deviates from an initial baseline condition.
-In reality, the system is often subject to changing environmental and operation conditions that affect its dynamic characteristics.
-Such variations include changes in loading, boundary conditions, temperature, and moisture.
+The primary objective of novelty detection is to examine if a system significantly deviates from the initial baseline condition of the system.
+In reality, the system is often subject to changing environmental and operation conditions affecting its dynamic characteristics.
+Such variations include changes in loading, boundary conditions, temperature, and humidity.
 Most damage diagnosis techniques, however, generally neglect the effects of these changing ambient conditions.
 Here, a novelty detection technique is developed explicitly taking into account these natural variations of the system in order to minimize false positive indications of true system changes.
 Auto-associative neural networks are employed to discriminate system changes of interest such as structural deterioration and damage from the natural variations of the system.